 A legal guardian is someone who the court appoints to care for the needs of another, usually a minor.
 This often happens when a child’s parents pass away or are unable to care for the minor.
 Any adult can request guardianship and the court will undergo a process of consideration based on fitness and the child’s best interests.
 The arrangement generally continues until the child reaches 18 years old or is no longer necessary.

-The harm of children is unacceptable to our community.
-Things such as physical injuries, mental anguish, molestation or neglect need to be reported promptly.
-In family law cases, child abuse can result in the change in child placement and termination of parental rights.
+The harm to children is unacceptable to our community.
+Things such as physical injuries, mental anguish, molestation, or neglect need to be reported promptly.
+In family law cases, child abuse can result in a change in child placement and termination of parental rights.
 Failure or the false reporting of child abuse may be considered a criminal act.